 Landing Writing Jobs That Pay Well

 It is important to note that the jobs listed above are not the only writing jobs that pay well out there.
 Nor are they always high-paying jobs.
-Remember that the client’s budget and the project workload are what determines how much you earn for these jobs.
+Remember that the client’s budget and the project workload are what determine how much you earn for these jobs.
 The most important thing isn’t just knowing which jobs pay well, but also knowing how to get hired for them.

 So, the best recommendation you can receive at this point is to learn how to: